PostHog/posthog.com/contents/product-engineers/best-customer-retention-metrics.md

 ### What is a CES?

-Another variation on the NPS and CSAT theme, your customer effort score, or CES, is a measure of how easy, or not, your product is to use.
+Your customer effort score, or CES, is a measure of how easy, or not, your product is to use.
+This is a crucial metric if "ease of use", rather than features, is the main differentiator between your product and your competition.

+### Why is it useful?

 This is something of a leading indicator: a low CES score suggests you will probably have low retention because your product is hard to use – unless, miraculously, people are using it in spite of it being badly designed.
 As such, this is a really good metric to measure at a startup once you’ve found product-market fit.

-### How is it useful?

-This is a crucial metric for e-commerce and SaaS companies.
-If you’ve built a product or platform that should be easy to use and spark joy, then CES is a hugely important metric.
-On the flipside, if your business has very limited touchpoints with customers, if you run an insurance firm, for example, then measuring your CES might not be that revelatory.

 ### How to calculate your CES